jarnix/ledclock/README.md

 - 1 Raspberry Pi, raspbian installed, an IP address for your Raspberry Pi (use your dhcp server)
 - 1 Arduino Uno
 - a led strip: [buy this one from adafruit](https://www.adafruit.com/product/2842)
-- a power supply for the led strip 5V / 2A, the Arduino (5V) and the Raspberry Pi (also 5V), we will use just a single power supply (5V, 6A) for the actual build
+- a power supply for the led strip 5V / 2A, and the Arduino (5V / 1A), and the Raspberry Pi (also 5V / 1A), we will use just a single power supply (5V / 6A) for the actual build
+- a 1000 µF capacitor and a 470 ohm resistor for the led strip
 - a structure (3d printed or something else)
 - some patience if you have a cat and even more if you have more than one